veekaybee/textedit/python_packaging_post.md

 ### Unit Tests

 Then, you'll  want to add tests.
 Unit tests help you make sure that your code runs as expected, even as you change it.
 You usually want to write a test for each function or package.

-There is a whole art/science to unit testing, so I'm going to skip it and just write an example test, called test_wordcount.py.
+There is a whole art/science to unit testing, but for the sake of this example, I'm going to skip it and just write an example test, called `test_wordcount.py`.

 ```
 import unittest